kartikth40/code-snippets/InterviewPrep/StudyPlan-8weeks.md

 This plan prepares you for **SDE-1/SDE-2 interviews at FAANG** (Google, Meta, Amazon, Microsoft, Apple).

+> **Important Note❗: You should have already practiced problems related with the patterns in the [DSA Complete Guide](../DSA/DSACompleteGuide.md) before starting this plan.
+This plan focuses on applying those patterns to real interview questions, mastering system design, and polishing behavioral answers.
+In reality most candidates spend 4-6 months preparing, but this aggressive 8-week plan is designed for those who want to maximize their chances in a shorter timeframe.**

 **Time Commitment:** 20-25 hours/week
 **Target:** Pass coding + system design + behavioral interviews
 **Difficulty:** Progressive (starts easier, gets harder)